 - the interest in receiving payment from Constantine Cannon clients and third-parties and to facilitate payments to and from Constantine Cannon clients and third-parties; and

 - in order to allow for all of the above, the secure management and storage of your Personal Data, within our IT environment and hard-copy filing systems.

-Constantine Cannon London may also process your Personal Data on the basis that it is necessary for its legitimate business interests in the effective management and running of Constantine Cannon London which may include, but is not limited to: engaging suppliers and supplier personnel; ensuring that its systems and premises are secure and running efficiently; for regulatory and legislative compliance, and related auditing and reporting; for insurance purposes; and to facilitate, make and receive payments.
+Constantine Cannon may also process your Personal Data on the basis that it is necessary for its legitimate business interests in the effective management and running of Constantine Cannon which may include, but is not limited to: engaging suppliers and supplier personnel; ensuring that its systems and premises are secure and running efficiently; for regulatory and legislative compliance, and related auditing and reporting; for insurance purposes; and to facilitate, make and receive payments.

 Special category and criminal records Personal Data

-If Constantine Cannon London processes your criminal records Personal Data or special category Personal Data relating to your racial or ethnic origin, political opinions, religious and philosophical beliefs, trade union membership, health data, biometric data or sexual orientation, we will obtain your explicit consent to those activities unless this is not required by law (because, for example, it is processed for the purpose of exercising or defending legal claims) or the information is required to protect your health in an emergency.
+If Constantine Cannon processes your criminal records Personal Data or special category Personal Data relating to your racial or ethnic origin, political opinions, religious and philosophical beliefs, trade union membership, health data, biometric data or sexual orientation, we will obtain your explicit consent to those activities unless this is not required by law (because, for example, it is processed for the purpose of exercising or defending legal claims) or the information is required to protect your health in an emergency.
 Where we are processing Personal Data based on your consent, you have the right to withdraw that consent at any time.

 Who receives your Personal Data?